 International students must submit the following prior to admission:

-International students who hold a bachelor’s degree or higher from a university in the United States or in another country where English is the primary language are not required to take the TOEFL or IELTS examination.
+International students who hold a bachelor’s degree or higher from a university in the United States or in another country where English is the primary language are not required to take the TOEFL, IELTS or PTE Academic examination.